srihariash999/animated_radio_buttons/README.md

 # animated_radio_buttons

 A radio button package for flutter.
-This widget is useful to quickly add a set of radio buttons to your flutter app
+This widget is useful to quickly add a set of radio buttons to your flutter app.